Mahreenkiran/MahreenKiran_Data_Analytics_Portfolio/AdventureWorks_Sales_Analysis/Findings/recommendations.md

 ## Overview

-The following recommendations are based on the SQL analysis of AdventureWorks sales, customer, product, territory and operational performance.
+The following recommendations are based on the SQL and Power BI analysis of AdventureWorks sales, customer, product, territory and operational performance between **30 May 2022 and 29 June 2025**.

 AdventureWorks is a fictional Microsoft sample business.
-These recommendations are provided for analytical and portfolio purposes and should not be interpreted as advice given to a real employer.
+The recommendations are provided for analytical and portfolio purposes and demonstrate how the findings could be translated into business actions.

 ---